nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 title: User Guide
 ---

-Weeblingo is a desktop app for managing flashcards, **optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-With a nice and friendly interface, users can learn Japanese at a comfortable pace with this application.
+Weeblingo is a desktop application for **learning Japanese, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+With a nice and friendly interface, users can learn Japanese at a comfortable pace and manage flashcards with this application.

 * [Quick Start](#quick-start)
 * [Features](#features)